giathienpham/flicks/README.md

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
+- [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
 - [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [ButterKnife](http://jakewharton.github.io/butterknife/) - Annotate fields with @BindView and a view ID for Butter Knife to find and automatically cast the corresponding view in your layout.

 ## License